Managing guarded rollouts

 2. Click Stop monitoring.
 The “Stop monitoring” dialog appears.

 3. Choose which Variation to serve to all contexts after you stop monitoring.
-The field defaults to the control variation.
+The field defaults to the original variation.

 4. Click Stop.